David E. Shaw: Political and philanthropic donations

 Shaw has donated US$2.25 million to Priorities USA Action, a super PAC supporting Democratic presidential candidate Hillary Clinton and $1 million to Organizing for Action.

 Through the Shaw Family Endowment Fund, by 2014 he and his wife have donated $400,000 to the Stephen Wise Free Synagogue, $400,000 to Memorial Sloan Kettering Cancer Center, and $800,000 to the Horace Mann School.

 From 2011 to 2017, the Fund annually donated $1 million to Yale University, Stanford University, Harvard University, Princeton University, and $500,000 to Columbia University and Brown University.
-The college donations represent over 60% of the Fund's philanthropy.
+The college donations represent over 60% of the Fund's philanthropy, for a total of $37.3 million.
+The donations also coincided with the timing when Shaw's three children would begin applying to college, starting in 2014.
+Two of Shaw's children went on to be accepted to Yale.

 Shaw was on the board of the American Association for the Advancement of Science.

 Personal life

-Shaw is married to personal finance commentator and journalist Beth Kobliner.
+Shaw married personal finance commentator and journalist Beth Kobliner in 1993.
 Shaw is Jewish and he and his wife are members of the Stephen Wise Free Synagogue in New York.
-They have three children, and live in New York City.
+Their daughter is Rebecca Shaw, a Yale alumni and former Tonight Show writer who co-created the FX series Adults with her husband, the Shaws' son-in-law Ben Kronengold.
+The son is former U.S. Treasury Department advisor and Time writer Adam Shaw.
 In 2014, Shaw purchased several homes in Westchester County, New York and combined them into a mansion that received press attention.